 The Eclips 2 has a cutting area of 12 x 12 inches.
 Perhaps if you’re thinking of doing small transfers on small items of clothing, like baby onesies or childrens t-shirts, this might be for you.
 Of course, you’ll be needing a small heat press like the Promo Heat 12 x 10 inch machine.

 Brother are another company that have given home and hobby cutting machines a go.
 Their machine is well reviewed and has many happy users.

 This machine is special because it has a scanner as well.
 With this you can hand draw whatever you like, scan your image and then have the machine cut it (as seen in the video below).
 This machine does not use software and connect up with a computer, it is stand alone with a touch screen.
 You can bring in outside images via a USB.

 This machine, as with the others above, can cut heat transfer vinyl for heat pressing onto t-shirts, etc. We have a written a complete review of the Brother CM350 ScanNCut2 here.

 Brother’s cutting machine website has some project ideas.

-These are all the machines that we will look at in this post.
+That is all the machines that we will look at in this post.
 We aren’t going to say one is better than another either!
-We simply wanted to get all the cheaper electronic cutting machines for crafts and home hobby together – at least the ones available on Amazon.
+(Though if you have the money for it, get the new Cricut Maker!).
+In this post we simply wanted to get all the cheaper electronic cutting machines for crafts and home hobby together – at least the ones available on Amazon.

 We will have fuller reviews of all these machines coming in the near future.
 Let us know what you think of them in the comment section below.
 We’d love to consider your opinion too.